Xilinx/brevitas/src/brevitas_examples/imagenet_classification/ptq/README.md

 brevitas_ptq_imagenet_benchmark --calibration-dir /path/to/imagenet/calibration/folder --validation-dir /path/to/imagenet/validation/folder --gpu 0
 ```

-After launching the script, a `RESULT_TORCHVISION.md` markdown file will be generated with the results on the torchvision models,
+After launching the script, a `RESULTS_TORCHVISION.csv` markdown file will be generated with the results on the torchvision models,
-and a `RESULTS_IMGCLSMOB.md` with the results on manually quantized models starting from floating point weights.
+and a `RESULTS_IMGCLSMOB.csv` with the results on manually quantized models starting from floating point weights.

-In this folder it is possible to find a pre-computed `RESULT_TORCHVISION.md` file all combinations evaluated on three different torchvision models (ResNet18, MobileNet V2, ViT B32),
-as well as the results on the hand defined quantized MobileNet V1 (`RESULTS_IMGCLSMOB.md`).

 [<sup>1 </sup>]: https://arxiv.org/abs/1906.04721